5 Financial Silver Linings Seniors Have to Look Forward to in 2023

 Required Minimum Distribution Age May Increase

-Under the proposed SECURE 2.0 bill, the Required Minimum Distributions (RMD) age for IRAs would progressively increase from 72 to 75.
-The RMD age would immediately rise by one year to 73.
-The last adjustment would be made for the 2023 tax year, increasing the final threshold to 75.
+The SECURE 2.0 bill (as part of the Consolidated Appropriation Act of 2023) passed on Dec.
+29, per Baker Hostetler, pushing the required minimum distributions (RMD) age for IRAs from 72 to 75 over time.
+Further, the RMD age rose by one year, to 73, as 2023 began.
+Note: If you turn 72 in 2023, your RMD is not due until 2024, per Wells Fargo.
+The last adjustment would be made for the 2033 tax year, increasing the final threshold to 75.
 This is beneficial because it will give seniors more time to grow their retirement savings without worrying about required distributions.

 Increased Retirement Account Contribution Limits